-We define a General Coarsening Model for Processes (GCMP).
+We define a Time-Coarsening Model for Processes (TCMP) which is a general scheme where a process can be observed on a set of times, the set being possibly random.
 In many real studies, in particular in epidemiology, we would have to consider a sample of $n$ independent ``subjects'', to each of whom a process $X^i=(X^i_t)=(X^i_t)_{t\ge 0}$ would be associated.
 Since the likelihood would be the product of the individual likelihoods, it is sufficient to consider only one process.
 We first consider a process $X=(X_t)$ where $X_t$ takes values in $\Re$, then we will extend the model to a multivariate process.
 The main objective is to describe observation schemes for processes in continuous time $t$, but $t$ may also be discrete so that the results can be applied to finite collections of random variables.
-We shall consider a response indicator process $R=(R_t)$ taking value $1$ at $t$ if $X_t$ is observed and $0$ otherwise; this a generalization of the response indicator variable introduced by Rubin (1976).
+We shall consider a response indicator process $R=(R_t)$ taking value $1$ at $t$ if $X_t$ is observed and $0$ otherwise; this a generalization of the response indicator variable introduced by Rubin \cite{Rubin}.
 This unifies different concepts of censoring and observation of longitudinal data.
-For instance particular cases are:\\ i) right-censored survival data: case where $X$ is a $0-1$ counting process and $R_t=1$ if $t\le C$, $0$ otherwise, where $C$ is a censoring variable; \\ ii) left-censored survival data: case where $X$ is a $0-1$ counting process and $R_t=1$ if $t\ge C$, $0$ otherwise; \\ iii) interval-censored survival data ($X$ is a counting process) or repeated measurements ($X$ has a continuous state space): case where and $R_t=1$ if $t\in \{V_1, V_2, \ldots, V_m\}$, $0$ otherwise.
+Particular cases are: \\ (i) right-censored survival data: case where $X$ is a $0-1$ counting process and $R_t=1_{t\le C}$, where $C$ is a censoring variable; \\ (ii) left-censored survival data: case where $X$ is a $0-1$ counting process and $R_t=1$ if $t\ge C$, $0$ otherwise; \\ (iii) interval-censored survival data : case where $X$ is a $0-1$ counting process and $R_t=1$ if $t\in \{V_1, V_2, \ldots, V_m\}$, $0$ otherwise. \\ (iv) Repeated measurements: case where $X$ has a continuous state space and $R_t=1$ if $t\in \{V_1, V_2, \ldots, V_m\}$, $0$ otherwise.